 The architecture of this 3,000-square-metre building, with its 55-metre tower, is dazzling, and the tour climaxes with a visit to the belvedere bar where you can pair a glass of wine with equally delicious vistas of Bordeaux and the Garonne.

-Tour available (bestseller): La Cité du Vin Entrance Ticket and Wine Tasting
+Tour available (bestseller): La Cité du Vin Skip-the-Line Entrance Ticket & Wine Tasting

 4. Bordeaux Wine

 Something else you can do at La Cité du Vin is pick up helpful information on where to continue your wine adventure, because the choice can be dizzying: You’re in the world’s wine capital, and the second-largest wine growing region on the planet.